frankischilling/cupidfetch/README.md

-# Cupidfetch
+# cupidfetch

 ## Overview

 ![cupid](images/cupid.png)

-Cupidfetch is a system information retrieval tool written in C for Linux systems.
+cupidfetch is a system information retrieval tool written in C for Linux systems.
 It's a beginner-friendly, work-in-progress hobby project aimed at learning and exploring programming concepts.

 ## Features